Ron Howard and Brian Grazer say that their accelerator can help diversify Hollywood – TechCrunch

 Right after the news broke, the accelerator’s founders — Howard, Grazer and CEO Tyler Mitchell — joined us at TechCrunch’s Disrupt conference to discuss their vision.
 Grazer (whose films with Howard include “Apollo 13,” “A Beautiful Mind” and the upcoming “Hillbilly Elegy” for Netflix) recalled the Hollywood of 25 years ago, which he described as an “opaque” system where original writers often struggled to break in, and he felt that Impact could “democratize access to Hollywood.”

-“How can we create opportunity to have access to epicenter of employment in the media business, which is Hollywood?” he said.
+“How can we create opportunity to have access to the epicenter of employment in the media business, which is Hollywood?” he said.

 For starters, Mitchell described what he claimed is a scalable system for evaluating 2,000 script submissions every week.